The 60th (The King's Royal Rifle Corps)

 - 22 Aug Sophia Elizabeth Lester born on 15 August 1841, daughter of L/Sgt Thomas Lester and Mary Ann.

-The 2nd/King's Royal Rifle Corps embarked on the transport Victoria at Gibraltar on 13 January.
-It disembarked at Malta on 16 January 1895.
+13 Jan 1895 The 2nd/King's Royal Rifle Corps embarked in Gibraltar on the transport Victoria and disembarked in Malta on 17 January 1895.

 It had an average strength of 965 men with 724 admissions (730.3/1000 mean strength) into hospital and 9 deaths (9.33/1000 mean strength).
 15 invalids returned to England.

 Its average constantly sick was 72.54 (75.17/1000 mean strength).
 The average sick time to each soldier was 27.44 days.
 The average duration of cases of sickness was 36.57 days.